SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 Resuming an Experiment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If all of your data is picklable, you can use the config `config.environment.continuable=1`.
+If all of your data is picklable, you can use the config parameter `continuable=1`.
 This will create a '.cnt' file with the name of your trajectory in the folder where your final hdf5 file will be placed.
 The `.cnt` file is your safety net for data loss due to a computer crash.
 If for whatever reason your day or week-long